 This type of Laughing Buddha is believed to help us progress in career/business and achieve success.
-You can place this form of Budai in the office or on your working desk at home.
-The Budai might also carry two balls, one on each hand, which represents wealth luck and prosperity.
+You can place this form of Buddha in the office or on your working desk at home.
+The Buddha might also carry two balls, one on each hand, which represent wealth luck, and prosperity.

 Also, the Laughing Buddha might be depicted in various different other postures:

 - Sitting: symbolizing tranquility and balance of thoughts also symbolizes the Laughing Buddha’s love and protection for the poor and children.
 Buddha sitting on a large gold nugget and ready to give a smaller Chinese money/nugget is a symbol of prosperity.

 - Standing: symbolizes happiness and riches